r0hankrishnan/song-popularity/README.md

 As a Data Science Consultant , I was hired to predict the popularity of songs from rock, jazz, and pop genres.
 I was provided a data set with 1200 observations across 19 variables that encompassed various song metrics.
 Such a model would empower their team of music professionals to swiftly identify songs that are either undervalued or overvalued in the market, facilitating strategic decisions in song selection, promotion, and distribution.
 In this README, I will highlight the analyses I conducted to understand the relationships within the data, how I cleaned the data, the models I developed and how they performed, and my final takeaways regarding how the models should or should not be utilized.

 ## EDA
-To view my exploratory data analysis, please open go to `cleaning-and-eda/exploratory-analysis.Rmd`.
+To view my exploratory data analysis, please open `cleaning-and-eda/exploratory-analysis.Rmd`.

 ### EDA Highlights